Vent Phone Mount 30-Day Real-World Test: Clip Fatigue, Heat Drift, and Rough-Road Stability

 Vent mounts are easy to like on day one.
 The install is quick, the windshield stays clear, and the phone feels close enough for fast map checks.
-The harder question is what happens after weeks of real use, when the same clip gets stressed by heat, rough pavement, and constant one-hand docking.
-That is the question this 30-day test set out to answer.

 So I ran a 30-day vent-mount test in normal driving, not a lab demo.
 I rotated several vent-friendly designs and tracked practical behavior that shows up in ownership: does the clip slowly loosen, does the angle drift after bumps, does airflow pressure move the phone, and can you still dock quickly with one hand when you are in a rush?